-During this time of year, these big schools of redfish can be wary and spook when a lure hits the water.
-When this happens, it’s best to soak some cut bait.
-I’ll put chunks of frozen mullet on size 3/0 circle hooks and just let it sit on the bottom until the redfish swim over it.
-Put your rod in the rod holder and resist the urge (if at all possible!) to set the hook when you see a fish begin to eat.
+During this time of year sometimes these big schools of redfish don’t want anything to do with artificial lures.
+When this happens, it’s time to soak some cut bait.
+I’ll put chunks of frozen mullet on size 3/0 circle hooks and wait until the schools of redfish swim over it.
+Put your rod in the rod holder and leave the rod alone when you see a fish begin to eat.
 The circle hook will do all the work for you and when your reel starts to sing you are in business.

-It will be interesting to see if the trout bite starts in March based on how cold the past two months have been.
+With the end of February being quite cold, we’ll have to see if the trout bite will start in March.
 Working artificial lures slowly across the bottom will be your best bet.
-Plastic lures that are 3″-4″ long and imitate small minnows are a good choice.
+Plastic lures that imitate small minnows are a good choice.
 For color, stick with grey and silver hues that most resemble bait.
-Paired with a 1/4oz. jighead, the combination should be very effective when the trout return.
+Paired with a 1/8oz. or 1/4oz. jighead, the combination should work well when the trout return.

 See you on the water!